.Maintaining a nutritious diet.

 Where can I see diastasis recti before and after pictures?

-- Schedule a consultation with Dr Carmen now to see pictures of severe diastasis recti and diastasis recti surgery before and after photos.
+- Schedule a consultation with Dr Carmen now to discuss treatment options and review before-and-after photos of diastasis recti cases.
 Book your consultation today to repair your separated abdominal muscles or rectus divarication with Dr Carmen Munteanu.

 Further Reading about Abdominoplasty Surgery with Dr Carmen